 Increase Daily Fiber

 Fiber is a type of nondigestible carbohydrate that provides numerous health benefits for individuals with PCOS and constipation.
 First of all, fiber provides bulk to your stool and softens it for easier passage.
 Fiber is also the main fuel source for your healthy gut bacteria.
 Your gut microbiome needs enough fiber to help these beneficial gut bugs flourish and provide great benefits like reducing inflammation, improving insulin resistance, and promoting regular bowel movements.
 Furthermore, fiber slows the absorption of carbohydrates into your bloodstream which prevents blood sugar spikes after a meal.
 Aim for a goal intake of 25 – 35 grams of fiber per day.
 Some people may need to gradually increase their fiber intake over a few days or weeks to prevent side effects like bloating and gas.
 Read more about Bloating and PCOS

 Fruits, vegetables, nuts, seeds, and whole grains provide rich sources of fiber.
 Don’t be afraid of carbs!
 Instead, focus on prioritizing foods rich in complex carbohydrates (like those previously listed).

 In our practice, we prescribe foods or recipes for our clients’ specific health needs.
-For example, if you have PCOS and constipation, we may suggest including a chia pudding as a snack or quick breakfast a few times per week (pictured above is a Dark Chocolate Chia Pudding—a delicious snack from our Root Farmacy Meals).
+For example, if you have PCOS and constipation, we may suggest including a chia pudding as a snack or quick breakfast a few times per week.
 Just two tablespoons of chia seeds offers 11 grams of dietary fiber!
 Chia seeds also provide antioxidants and healthy omega-3 fats to fight off inflammation.

 Here are a few other high-fiber snack ideas to incorporate into your diet: